Sunday, December 22, 2024

 4. Bearer Bonds

-Bearer bonds, which are owned by the holder rather than a registered owner, are virtually non-existent today due to their use in illegal activities and vulnerability to theft.
-Modern regulations and security concerns have phased out bearer bonds.
+Bearer securities, which are owned by the holder rather than a registered owner, are virtually non-existent today due to their use in illegal activities and vulnerability to theft.
+Modern regulations and security concerns have phased out bearer securities.

 5. Diversified Portfolio